We Are Excited To Visit The Nordic Countries In Summer

 When we cruised to Cuba for Christmas with Oceania Cruises, we were excited when we booked onboard for a cruise to visit the Nordic Countries in summer.
 But our trip got us so many more exciting destinations.

 For years we wanted to cruise around the fjords of Norway.
 The Oceania Marina cruise we booked left from Oslo, cruised along the fjords and then finished in London (actually Southhampton).
 But we got so excited when we found we could change Oceania cruise ships in London on the same day.
-And this amazing cruise aboard the Oceania Nautica took us to the Faroe Islands, Iceland and Greenland.
+And this amazing cruise through the Nordic Countries aboard the Oceania Nautica took us to the Faroe Islands, Iceland and Greenland.
 As an added bonus, we also got some great stops in the UK in Scotland and Ireland.

 We will cross the Arctic Circle line multiple times on this cruise.
 When we crossed the equator by cruise ship between the Maldives and Seychelles in the Indian Ocean, we experienced an interesting ceremony.
 We wonder what the ceremony is for the Arctic Circle.
 And how many times we may actually have to do it!